 See also the deprecation guidance.

-Extensions to the standard can add new objects and properties to accommodate specific local requirements.
-An extension should only be created where it is not possible to model the required data using existing terms from the standard.
+Extensions to the standard can add new objects and fields to accommodate specific local requirements.
+An extension must not be created if it is possible to use existing terms from the standard.

-Extensions should be documented and shared so that other publishers and users can draw upon them, and so that extensions can be considered for inclusion in a future version of the standard.
+Extensions ought to be documented and shared so that other publishers and users can draw upon them, and so that extensions can be considered for inclusion in a future version of the standard.

-The extensions registry records details of known extensions.
+The Extension Explorer publishes details of known extensions.